Past, present and future – the city that has it all

 Hot right now . . .

-Alison Taylor, our resident expert, offers her top tips on the hottest places to eat, drink and shop this season.
+Alison Taylor, our resident expert, offers her top tips on the hottest things to do and places

 48 hours in . . .
 London

 Let’s start at the very beginning.
 The Tower of London (St Katharine's & Wapping; 020 3166 6000) takes you back to the London of William the Conqueror – it was around 1078 when he began work on a great stone palace with walls 15 feet thick.
 You can learn about the history, in a very entertaining way, from the Yeoman Warders (more commonly known as Beefeaters) who run tours, as well as still living within the walls of the castle.
 Yes, you will hear about torture, death and punishment but you can also view the British Crown Jewels and eat ice cream.

 Once inside the fortress walls, it’s not what you would necessarily expect – a gentile mini-village in the heart of the City that’s perfect for a wander – with its own pub, village green, church and doctor.
 We recommend getting to the Tower for opening time and staying for a few hours, taking you to lunch.
 Note that if you get there ahead of the 9am opening time you may be ushered in early.